 Dênis Sana (MSc Universidade Federal do Rio Grande do Sul 2013)

 Presently a PhD student at PPGBAN, UFRGS, Dênis worked for the Fauna Sector of the Biodiversity Department of the Rio Grande do Sul State Secretariat of Environment and Sustainable Development (SEFAU/DBIO/SEMA-RS), between 2014 and 2016.
 Specialist in biology and ecology of mammals, he is a research associate of the Instituto Pro-Carnívoros since 1998, and presently its Vice-President.
 He focus on the study, management and conservation of the big Neotropical cats, puma and jaguar.
 His current interests include the practical and legal aspects of nature and wildlife management.

 Mateus just graduated in Biological Sciences at UFRGS.
 He will now continue his studies at BiMaLab during his MSc at PPGEcologia/UFRGS.
-He was the first scientific initiation volunteer at BiMa-Lab and a scientific initiation fellow at the Rio Grande do Sul Zoobotanical Foundation .
-His main interests include ecology, systematics and evolution of carnivores, especially of the Canidae and Ursidae.
+He was the first scientific initiation volunteer at BiMa-Lab and was also scientific initiation fellow at the Rio Grande do Sul Zoobotanical Foundation His main interests include ecology, systematics and evolution of carnivores, especially of the Canidae and Ursidae.

 Filipe Ferreira (BSc Universidade Federal do Rio Grande do Sul 2018)

 Filiipe holds a bachelor’s degree in biological sciences (UFRGS).
 He is interested in all groups of mammals, especially primates and carnivores.
 He has particular interest in conservation, evolution, biogeography, taxonomy and systematics.
 Currently he is working with digital media towards animal conservation through the creation of the Fauna Digital do Rio Grande do Sul and he is a MSc student at PPGBotânica/UFRGS.